 The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.
 Never load fuel above the back firebrick firebox liner or allow it to touch the glass.
+Two logs placed side by side aligned from front to back of the firebox is a typical fuel load.
 All models max log diameter = approx. 75-100mm oval/split.
-Approximate max length = 180mm.
+Approximate max length = 350mm.
 One log is acceptable ONLY if loading onto a hot, well established fire bed.